-Getting the best healthcare often requires choosing between an HMO vs PPO.
-In at least one instance in our lives, we need to deal with some form of an illness or ailment.
+Getting the best healthcare often requires choosing between an HMO and a PPO.
+In at least one instance in our lives, we need to deal with some form of illness or ailment.
 You need to be able to make an informed decision on which plan will work best for you.

 Securing health insurance is so important that it’s almost impossible to overemphasize its benefits.
 The rising cost of healthcare can put an individual or family in a difficult financial position in case of a major illness or an accident.
 To help deal with the situation, an individual can opt for either of the two types of health insurance providers – a Health Maintenance Organization (HMO) or a Preferred Provider Organization (PPO).